Published:

 As you can see, the rate you get will depend on the type of mortgage product you apply for.
 Further, other factors will play a role, such as your credit score, financial profile, and the lender you work with.

-Are you thinking of buying a home in Washington and are ready to take advantage of today’s low interest rates?
+Are you thinking of buying a home and are ready to take out a mortgage in Washington?
 If so, Sammamish Mortgage can help.
-We are a local, family-owned company based in Bellevue, Washington and serve the entire state, as well as the broader Pacific Northwest region, including Idaho, Colorado, and Oregon since 1992.
+We are a local, family-owned company based in Bellevue, WA and serve all of Washington, Idaho, Colorado, Oregon, and California since 1992.
 We offer a number of mortgage programs to suit your needs.
-Please contact us if you have mortgage-related questions.
+Please contact us if you have mortgage-related questions or to get pre-approved for a mortgage.